Pensions in Germany Explained:

 The tax benefit of your pension plan with Pensionfriend is that:

-You pay capital gain tax only once, as the private pension functions as a tax wrapper namely when you take out the money.
+You pay capital gain tax only once, as the private pension functions as a tax shield, namely when you take out the money.
 If you would instead have an ETF portfolio with a broker, you pay tax every year on the gains beyond the threshold.
 The big drawback of that is that the tax you paid is no longer invested and no longer earns money for you.

 Only half of the return on your investments is subject to taxation if you pay it out at a lump sum from age 62 onwards and if you have held the pension contract for more than 12 years.

-It can be attractive to take your payments in different tranches to reduce your tax liability as your pension income is much lower.
+It can be attractive to take your payments in different tranches to reduce your tax liability, as your pension income is much lower.
 Most likely, you will not pay more than the normal capital gains tax of 26,375 %.

 With the Pensionfriend Pension Plan, you can start with a one-time investment or with a monthly or quarterly savings plan.
-We are looking for a minimum commitment, and your capability to save this much given your income.
+We are looking for a minimum commitment and your capability to save this much, given your income.

 This service fee is based on your average fund assets per year and is deducted from your capital on a monthly pro rata basis.

-Compared to ETFs that track the same stock index you buy through a broker you have three major benefits:
+Compared to ETFs that track the same stock index you buy through a broker, you have three major benefits:

-A tax-efficient structure where you only pay taxes on half of your gains once at the end, instead of every year.
+A tax-efficient structure where you only pay taxes on half of your gains once at the end instead of every year.
 This saves the average user 0,6-1 % per year over a 30-year period.

 We rebalance for you, so you don't have to be bothered.
 Moreover, our rebalancing algorithm can add about 0,1-0,2 % per year.